dukebw/personal-finance-adventure/the-wealthy-barber-returns-chilton.md

   interest accumulates, _and_ can be paid off in full before retirement, _and_ can be paid off while still meeting your savings goals.
 In other words, live in a house you can afford!

+- Pay yourself first: save first, spend what's left.

+- Pay yourself first, start now, live within your means.

+- Don't look at potential inheritance as an excuse to avoid saving today.

+- Track expenditures comprehensively for several months, and plot them by category.
+  Use the feedback from this exercise to figure out how to spend "efficiently" in terms of "joy units" derived from your expenses.

+- The latte factor: a little spending adds up, collectively.
+  Use a spending summary to track this.